Grant-Hoffman/Airline-Merger-Project/README.md

 # Airline-Merger-Project
 - Paper and code studying the Northwest-Delta Airline Merger of 2009.
 - The data is not included in this repository but was taken from the Department of Transportations annual D1B1 D100 survey.
-- Hoffman_Writing-Sample is the full paper
+- Hoffman_EC280 is the full paper